WRIST PULSE OXIMETER INFORMATION

 rate data.
 The Nonin

-3150 records up to 270 hours of data for download on a Windows PC, the EverSleep 2 streams data to an app on either your IOS or Android device.
+3150 records up to 270 hours of data for download on a Windows PC.
 All wrist oximeters with memory require

-software or apps to download and create reports on a Windows or IOS/Android device.
+software or apps to download and create reports on a Windows PC.

 Continuous Monitoring - Wrist pulse